 a.
 Ten cents (.10) per page for each single sided copy and fifteen cents (.15) per page for each double-sided copy;

 b.
-Twenty dollars per hour for the time spent by any District personnel searching for and compiling documents for copying.
+Twenty dollars per hour for the time spent by any District personnel compiling documents for copying.
 However, no fee may be charged for; (i) making a record available to be viewed in the same context that the record is kept in the regular course of carrying on business to determine whether the record is subject to disclosure or; (ii) the requester's inspecting the record.

 c.
 An additional charge of $1.00 shall be charged per each page of a document, which has been requested to be certified.